itf/6s092/courses/IAP19/PS/PS20/content.md

 csq_name = "bfs_state2"
 </question>

-Now, a path from $s$ to $t$ containing a blue edge in the original graph is equivalent to a path in the new graph starting at $s$ (when we haven't used a blue edge) to $t'$ (when we have).
+A path from $s$ to $t$ containing a blue edge in the original graph is equivalent to a path in the new graph starting at $s$ (when we haven't used a blue edge) to $t'$ (when we have).
 Because the only way to move between the two halves of the new graph is to take a blue edge in the original graph, our new shortest path must satisfy the condition.

 An example of this transformation on a small 3-vertex graph is shown below.
 The edges of the new graph are colored for clarity, though a BFS on this graph treats them all normally.
 Notice that the length-1 path from $A$ to $C$ that takes the red edge does not translate to a length-1 path from $A$ to $C'$ in the new graph because its structure enforces the blue-edge requirement.